Foreign policy of the Biden administration: COVID-19 pandemic response and global health

 Biden signed an executive order on his first day in office, halting the U.S. withdrawal from the World Health Organization that Trump had ordered (but which had not yet taken effect).
 Biden also appointed Dr. Anthony Fauci, the U.S. government's chief infectious disease scientist, as the head of the delegation to the WHO.
 The U.S. has been the largest financial contributor to the WHO, providing roughly one-fifth of its annual budget.
 Fauci stated the US would meet its financial obligations of $400–$500 million/year, and rejoin the COVAX global framework for vaccinating people in low to middle-income countries which had been stalled by lack of funding.

-Biden renewed COVID-19-related travel bans barring non-U.S. nationals from several parts of the world, including the Schengen Area, the Ireland, the United Kingdom, and Brazil, from entering the U.S. These bans had initially been imposed by Trump, but before leaving office Trump had ordered that the bans expire on January 26, 2021.
+Biden renewed COVID-19-related travel bans barring non-U.S. nationals from several parts of the world, including the Schengen Area, Ireland, the United Kingdom, and Brazil, from entering the U.S. These bans had initially been imposed by Trump, but before leaving office Trump had ordered that the bans expire on January 26, 2021.
 The day before the travel bans were set to expire, Biden extended them and also added South Africa to the list of affected countries.
-The bans on entry by mainland Chinese and Iranian nationals were not scheduled to expire by Trump, and they remain in place.
+The bans on entry by mainland Chinese and Iranian nationals were not scheduled to expire by Trump and remained in place.

 The G7

 On February 19, 2021, the Group of Seven met virtually in a call convened by the U.K.'s Boris Johnson.
 Joe Biden spoke for fifteen minutes and declared "America is Back" with an end to Trump's "America First" Policy.
 Biden stressed the importance of the rise of China especially in the areas of cybersecurity and technology.

-Biden attended the 47th G7 Summit in June 2021 alongside the U.K.'s Boris Johnson, Canada's Justin Trudeau, Japan's Yoshihide Suga, France's Emmanuel Macron, Germany's Angela Merkel, Italy's Mario Draghi and the EU represented by Ursula von der Leyen and Charles Michel.
+Biden attended the 47th G7 Summit in June 2021 alongside the U.K.'s Boris Johnson, Canada's Justin Trudeau, Japan's Yoshihide Suga, France's Emmanuel Macron, Germany's Angela Merkel, Italy's Mario Draghi, and the EU represented by Ursula von der Leyen and Charles Michel.
 While at the G7 reception on June 11, Biden also met with Queen Elizabeth II before their scheduled meeting at Windsor Castle on June 13.
 At the G7 Summit talks, the leaders discussed the pandemic, environmental action, and how to challenge the rise of China on the world stage.